jank-lang/jank/README.md

 ## Variables
 ```
 (var name T
-  value)
+  values...)
 ```
-Variables are defined via the `var` special identifier and require a `name` identifier, a type, and a value.
+Variables are defined via the `var` special identifier and require a `name` identifier, a type, and a value(s).
+The type may be empty `()` if it can be deduced by the value.
+If the type is supplied, multiple values may be supplied which are not necessarily of type `T`, but instead are constructor arguments.

 ## Generics
 ### Definition from type(s)